Glycine: The secret of longevity

 Improved quality of sleep

-Glycine has beneficial effects on the central nervous system that can improve sleep quality.
-Restorative sleep is essential for cell regeneration and tissue repair, two processes crucial to maintaining health and longevity.
+Glycine has positive effects on the central nervous system that can improve sleep quality.
+Indeed, restful sleep is essential for cell regeneration and tissue repair, two processes crucial to maintaining health and longevity.

-Glycine helps to lower body temperature before bedtime, an important factor in facilitating sleep and improving sleep quality.
+Glycine helps to lower body temperature before bedtime, an important factor in making it easier to fall asleep and improving sleep quality.
 A lower body temperature is associated with deeper sleep and better regulation of sleep cycles.

 Studies suggest that taking 3 grams of glycine approximately 30 to 60 minutes before bedtime can significantly improve sleep quality.
 This dosage has been shown to have beneficial effects on speed to sleep and depth of sleep, helping individuals to wake up more rested.